Review of How To Seal Your Arrest Record in California

 However, out of all these arrest, a large number of cases are never formally filed as criminal charges.
 There are also a large number of cases that are filed, but are later dropped by the prosecutor for a wide range of reasons.

-When this occurs, most people don't realize that you still have to take legal action to keep the details of the arrest off your public record for everyone to see.
+When this occurs, most people don't realize that you still have to take legal action to keep the details of the arrest off your public record for everyone to see, known as a rap sheet.

 Clearly, having an arrest record can impact your ability to get a job, where you live, join the military, or get accepted into a college.